wdk-docs/feathers-docs/source/guides/auth/recipe.custom-auth-strategy.rst

      strategy: 'anonymous'
    }

-Note that this looks very similar to a request body for ``local``
+.. note:: this looks very similar to a request body for ``local`` strategy:
-strategy:

 .. code:: js